 Q: Do I need a larger master cylinder to push enough fluid to the new calipers?

 A: No, the calipers are a great match with the factory M/C. The pedal feel is almost identical to properly setup drum brakes, except the truck stops quicker.

 Q: Do I need a Residual Valve?

-A: No, because there is no rotor run out (wobble), and there is a mechanical e-brake in the caliper, so the caliper maintains its correct adjustment.
+A: No, because there is no rotor run out (wobble).
 With other disk brake kits, the play in the wheel bearing causes the rotor to wobble.
 This play pushes the caliper piston back into its bore.
 The residual valve maintains a small amount of pressure to the calipers, to prevent the piston from being pushed very far back into its bore.

 Q: What’s involved in installing a Full-Floater Conversion Kit?